-Virginia's Outstanding Scientists Awards Program was created by the Science Museum of Virginia and the Governor of the Commonwealth of Virginia in November of 1984.
+Virginia's Outstanding Scientist Awards Program was created by the Science Museum of Virginia and the Governor of the Commonwealth of Virginia in November of 1984.
 The first awards were presented on March 20, 1985, by Governor Charles S. Robb.

 Virginia's Outstanding Scientist honors those scientists who, through their research and commitment to science, have made a recent contribution to basic scientific research that extends the boundaries of any field of science.